 State of the Art Facilities

-The Campbell University's College of Pharmacy & Health Sciences (CPHS) recently completed construction on a new 42,000 square-foot teaching facility, doubling the space in the College's previous facility.
+The Campbell University's College of Pharmacy & Health Sciences (CPHS) is located in the heart of Buies Creek in a 42,000 square-foot teaching facility.
 Its three floors house classrooms, breakout rooms, admissions and alumni suites, lecture halls, offices, a faculty resource center, and professional association room.
 Close to 6,000 feet is dedicated to laboratory space.